MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 1. Make changes to the respective files and press ***Ctrl+S*** to save the changes.

-1. Go to design studio and select **Sync**" to pull all the updates in your current design studio session.
+1. Go to design studio and select **Sync** to pull all the updates in your current design studio session.

     :::image type="content" source="media/visual-studio-code-editor/sync-code.png" alt-text="Interface to allow user to select Sync button to synchronize changes made in Visual Studio Code to design studio.":::